iksagor0/iksagor0/ReadMe.md

 <!-- ### Skills: REACT / JS / HTML / CSS / BOOTSTRAP / SASS -->

 - 🔭 I’m currently working as a Frontend Developer.
+- ✨Worked on several projects as a MERN developer.
-- 📫 How to reach me: iksagor@gmail.com or +8801832400687 (Whatsapp)
+- 📫 How to reach me: iksagor@gmail.com or +8801832400687 (Whatsapp).

 ## Projects (Recent Works)
 <a href="https://afi.org/" target="_blank" rel="noreferrer">Arm Forces Insurance (AFI)</a> <br>